 Services are available at Child Development Center on a space available basis.
 Hourly care is short-term care for children whose parents have a medical/dental appointment, volunteer commitment, or just need a short break.
 Hourly care is offered at the Child Development center for children 1 year through 5 years old and at FCC homes for children 6 weeks through 12 years.

 Reservations are required for all children using hourly care and may be made in person or telephonically.
 The reservation system is necessary to ensure that optimal space and sufficient staff for children in care will be available.
 All spaces are on a first come, first served basis and may be made as early as 2 weeks in advance.
 Reservations will not be held longer than 30 minutes beyond the scheduled time.
-Hourly care rates are \$4.00 per hour.
+Hourly care rates are \$5.00 per hour.
 Payment is due when you pick up your child.

-A \$4.00 fee will be assessed if the reservation is not cancelled at least two hours before the reserved time.
+A \$5.00 fee will be assessed if the reservation is not cancelled at least two hours before the reserved time and a 2 hour charge will be applied to household that do not cancel their reservation.